erfianugrah/image-resizer-2/docs/AUTHENTICATION.md

 ### Basic Authentication

-> **Note**: Basic authentication is no longer directly supported.
+> **Important**: Basic authentication is officially deprecated and no longer supported.
 For services requiring Basic Auth, use Cloudflare's origin-auth feature by setting `AUTH_USE_ORIGIN_AUTH: "true"` and include the Authorization header in your original request.
+Any attempts to use the "basic" auth type will return an error in strict mode or be ignored in permissive mode.

 ### Header Authentication